EinsteinVirus/Computer-Forensics/README.md

 ### 31. Perform a Anti-Virus check.
 Are there any viruses on the computer?
 ```
+Autopsy itself performs an antivirus check & it shows its result inside Interesting Items.
+On seeing that we find out one zip bomb.
 ```
 <p>
 <a href="#"><img src="/Images/Ques31.png" alt ="Ques31"></a>